InspectorIncognito/visualizationServerInstaller/README.md

 - `<POSGRES_USER>`: name of the new postgres user
 - `<POSTGRES_USER_PASS>`: postgres user's pasword
 - `<DUMP_DB_PATH>`: full path to a DB dump (.sql file), obtained from the TranSapp App database
+- `<MIGRATIONS>`: full path of the migrations .tar.gz from TranSapp App django application

 It is highly recommended to read the script before running it and ALSO EXECUTTE IT BY ONE PIECE AT A TIME!.
 Modify the configuration section on `installScript.sh` to select which steps do you want to run.
 The recommended way is to deactivate all steps and run them separately.